Need help working from home with your Bentley software? We're here to help - click here

 Click on the "Edit..." button beside the Connection pulldown menu.
 This will open a Database Connection dialog, as shown below:

 For Data Source Type, choose the appropriate data source, such as Excel.
 Next to Data Source, click the ellipsis ("...") button and select data source file.
-Next, click on Test Connection button and make sure to see "Connection succeeded" message.
+Next, click on the Test Connection button and make sure to see the "Connection succeeded" message.
 Then, click OK to close the Database Connection window.
 This will return you do the Database Source dialog.

 Then continue to fill in the data.
 What is entered will depend on the data source and the available data.
 The data from Example5.wtg can offer some guidance, since this uses an Excel file for the data.
 Table Name is the data table that contains the SCADA data.
 Source Format can vary depending on the source.
 For many database sources, there is one value per row, so that option would often be selected.
 Signal Name Field is the column in the data source that contains the 'Tag' or 'Signal' name.
 Value Field is the column that contains the SCADA value.
 Time Stamp Field contains the FULL date and time.
 Questionable Field is not supported by all SCADA systems.
 You can leave this as the default if you are unsure.
 Lastly, you would choose whether the data is real-time or historical.
 Database source are typically historical sources.
 Next, choose the Select SCADA Signals button.
 You will see the dialog below: